KirillDemochkin/kirilldemochkin.github.io/_posts/2021-11-30-MetFormer-explained.md

 - Even at 300 epochs improved ResNet still can’t surpass PoolFormer
 - PoolFormer outperforms the baselines in object detection and semantic segmentation tasks as well

-- Ablations: pool size - 3 has same performance as 5 and 7 and slightly better than 9; Group Norm performs better than Layer Norm an Batch Norm; GELU > ReKY or SiLU
+- Ablations: pool size - 3 has same performance as 5 and 7 and slightly better than 9; Group Norm performs better than Layer Norm an Batch Norm; GELU > ReLU or SiLU
 - It is possible to use pooling in the first blocks of the MetaTransformer and a more complex token mixer for the later blocks for a hybrid approach that does even better at the cost of a slight increase in parameter size and MACs

 ***